DannyBoyNYC/ExpressJSReact/readme.md

 },
 ```

-And the following in server.js:
+Note the following in server.js:

 ```js
 if (process.env.NODE_ENV === "production") {